Warwolt/r2k_test/readme.md

 A small test library for C programs, written to closely mimick [Google Test](https://github.com/google/googletest).
 This is intended as a library that is lightweight and easy to integrate into a C project to add testing capabilities.

+Some tweaks are made to the assertion macros in comparison to Google Test due to the type system of C; `EXPECT_EQ` only checks integral types, and other primitive types have their own corresponding macros like `EXPECT_CHAR_EQ`, `EXPECT_PTR_EQ`, and `EXPECT_STR_EQ()`.

+## Whirlwind tour

 Tests in R2K Test are defined with a `TEST()` macro, and the tests are defined inside of a function that becomes the test suite for the tests.
 These test suites are then ran by calling the corresponding functions from a test runner program.
+The test runner program should start with a call to `r2k_test_start()` and end with a call to `r2k_test_end` (that will return a `0` if all tests passed, and `1` if any test failed).

+### Defining a test suite
+Here's an example test runner program with a test suite `arithmetic_tests`:

 ```C
 #include <r2k_test/r2k_test.h>